kspalaiologos/constant-overhead/README.md

 Notes on the benchmark results below:
 - PUC-RIO Lua was not tested, because it is not worth testing.
 - LuaJIT lacks a way to issue `idiv` and likely pays for it, but according to `luajit -lp` most of the time is spent in the arithmetic coder anyway.
-- Lua, JavaScript and Java solutions make use of object-oriented programming (metatable/prototype-based or class-based).
 - WASI-SDK clang's standard library might use (too) small I/O buffers, worsening its performance.

 Interesting findings: